 The majority of the Corporation's leases relate to the rental of manufacturing facilities.
-The Corporation has included the renewal options in the measurement when it is reasonably certain to exercise the renewal option.
+The Corporation has included the renewal options in the measurement of lease liabilities when it is reasonably certain to exercise the renewal option.

 The following table presents a summary of the activity related to the Corporation's lease liabilities: